deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "This is what I got in for." he said, simply.
 "I knew there had to be aliens involved *somewhere*, and…yeah."

-Baseball sat down.
+BASEBALL sat down.
 "You did?"

 "Dude, antimatter?
 Nobody on Earth’s got that shit."